w3f/polkadot-wiki/docs/learn-faq.md

 by the theoretical limits of the peer-to-peer networks of the validators.
 Since there is no forced time between blocks due to Proof-of-Work and the only overhead on validators is to validate state transitions, the block times should be quite fast.
-Two or three seconds may not be unreasonable after optimizations  However, the specific block time will probably begin at a rate similar to Kusama.
+Two or three seconds may not be unreasonable after optimizations.
+However, the specific block time will probably begin at a rate similar to Kusama.
 It also may potentially be longer (up to 10 - 15 seconds) due to the constraint of networking all parachain data.

 ### What is the token inflation rate?

 This is difficult to calculate precisely, since the inflation rate will vary based on what percentage of the DOTs are staked.
 For Kusama, inflation is estimated to be around 10 - 20% for the first year.

 ### How are validators rewarded?

 Validators are rewarded from the block reward of the relay chain.
 Block rewards consists of transaction fees (and tips) and block production rewards.
 For more details, see the [validator payout page](maintain-guides-validator-payout).

 ### How do parachain economics work?